-This depends partly on the age of the person who has it.
-Many of the treatments are painful and often it is best not to treat since the spots will eventually go away on their own.
-It is almost always better to avoid painful non-essential treatment in children since a child hurt by active treatment may be frightened of doctors for life.
-Furthermore it is thought that some treatments can increase the risk of scarring from this condition.
+There are a few treatments which may help to speed up the process of the clearance of these spots.
+However, this is dependent on the age of the person affected.
+Many of these treatments are painful and this must be taken into consideration as molluscum contagiosum is a harmless and self-resolving condition.
+Furthermore, it is thought that some treatments can increase the risk of scarring from this condition.
 There is no research evidence that any one treatment is better than others at clearing molluscum contagiosum.

 If active treatment is needed, there are several possibilities:

-The spots can be frozen with liquid nitrogen (cryotherapy) by the general practitioner or dermatologist at intervals until they are clear.
+The spots can be frozen with liquid nitrogen (cryotherapy) at intervals until they are clear.

 The spots can be scraped off with a sharp instrument (curettage) after local anaesthetic injectionby the general practitioner or dermatologist.